cdracm/cdracm.github.io/_posts/2026-01-20-highlighting.md

    So however many whitespaces or curly braces you feed this inspection, you'll get nothing in return.
    Until you pass PsiIdentifier - then it has a chance to return a warning "This identifier is too negative, come to your senses".
    What if we keep track of these elements - I call them "fertile PSI elements" - and feed them first, to reduce the latency?
+   Of course, it only works when PSI elements stay more or less stable on typing.
+   Otherwise, when almost all PSI gets rebuilt on every key press, all accumulated knowledge on PSI element fertility is lost.
+   This is precisely what happens in not-so-well written languages, where incremental reparse and other optimizations are not yet implemented.

 1. Change scope locality detectors
    This optimization tries to compute the smallest set of PSI elements to restart the highlighting for.